+As seen on the Polymer Clay Tutor.
+Use it today for fast, easy, mold making.
+Melt to soften, PRESS your shape, Cast Your object for jewelry, construction projects, and more.
 Heat ImPRESSive putty until dough/clay like in the microwave.
 Once the Putty is cool enough to touch, create your mold by pressing an object into the putty.
-The Putty will become rubber like after only 15-30 minutes in the freezer.
+The Putty will become rubber-like after cooling.
 Create parts with polymer clay, epoxy, polyester, resin, clay, soap, candle, crayon, concrete and more.
 Make molds of sculptures, prototypes, candles, picture frames, coins, and more.

 Posted by beautifulbug on 13th Oct 2016

 I bought this for a specific project: I am making a polymer clay custom "skin" for a powder compact, and wanted a silicone model of the top of the compact upon which to work and fire.
 I knew it was going to be a challenge - the compact is super-smooth plastic, making air bubbles a distinct issue, and there is a narrow groove into which the skin fits, also a challenge.
 The easiest way would have been to pour the first mold in silicone, then pour again into that mold, but that's a lot of wasted silicone, and expensive.
 It also would have been very exacting to build a clay dam to isolate just the compact top for a silicone pour.
 I found that any issues I mention below are mostly "user error" - IRP is a very good tool to add to one's kit.